Marc Gold: Career

 Gold was previously a law professor at Osgoode Hall Law School in Toronto for 12 years, ultimately serving as associate dean, and also provided training for federally-appointed judges in the area of constitutional law and the Canadian Charter of Rights and Freedoms.
 More recently, he has been adjunct professor of law at McGill University.

 He has been involved in Jewish community life as chair of the Jewish Federations of Canada, a member of the Board of Governors of the Jewish Agency for Israel, and is a former chairperson of the Canada-Israel Committee.
 He served for ten years as the chair of ENSEMBLE pour le respect de la diversité (formerly the Tolerance Foundation), a not-for-profit organization that works with youth to build a more open and inclusive society.
 At the time of his appointment to the Senate he was a part-time member of the Parole Board of Canada.

 In the early 1990s he returned to Montreal to become vice-president of Maxwell Cummings and Sons, a family-owned private real estate and investment firm based in Montreal, a position he held for 23 years.

 Gold accepted a position, effective after his retirement from the senate, as visiting fellow at the Institute for the Study of Canada at McGill University and in 2026 is to teach a course entitled “Policy, Politics and the Legislative Process in Canada: A view from the inside,” exploring the interaction of policy, politics and the legislative process.

 Political career

 Gold's appointment was announced on November 2, 2016, by Prime Minister Justin Trudeau.
 He assumed office on November 25, 2016, and was sworn as a Senator on December 2, 2016.

 He was named Representative of the Government in the Senate on January 24, 2020.

+Prime Minister Mark Carney announced him as the lead of the Ministerial Advisory Council on Rights, Equality and Inclusion on June 1, 2026.